rbaltrusch/bach_generator/README.md

 Currently the node decoding happens using a simple frequency ranking analogue to the input note frequency.
 The rhythms in the input midi file are retained in the output.

+## Training data

+Training data was downloaded from [www.jsbach.net](http://www.jsbach.net/midi/) and is not included in this repository.

 ## Status quo

 I want machine learning!